wuciawe/wuciawe.github.io/_posts/2014-08-21-design-pattern-part-4.md

 > Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
 Behavioral
 > patterns describe not just patterns of objects or classes but also the patterns of communication between them.
 These
 > patterns characterize complex control flow that’s different to follow at run-time.
-They shift your focus away form
+They shift your focus away from
 > flow of control to let you concentrate just on the way objects are interconnected.

 In this post, I’ll talk about `Object Behavioral`( [Chain of Responsibility](#chain-of-responsibility),